dogon11/SpyDir-Web-Crawler/spydir_demo/readme.txt

+Edit (4/26/20, Justin Maddox):

+Added Chris Tato's search by filename functionality inside scrape_driver.py, and added Chris Renfro's GUI driving script as "gui_test.py".
+GUI can be run from the command line by:

+>python gui_test.py

 Edit (4/24/20, Justin Maddox):

 Changed again.
 Code runs from scrape_driver.py and outputs everything to 'output.csv'.
 Still prints to terminal.
 Added example CSV file to demonstrate format of output.